hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 ### Auto Apply and Manual Apply

-Whether or not TFE should automatically apply a successful Terraform plan.
+Whether or not Terraform Cloud should automatically apply a successful Terraform plan.
 If you choose manual apply, an operator must confirm a successful plan and choose to apply it.

 Auto-apply has a few exceptions: